itsee-birmingham/standalone_collation_editor/README.md

 - #### ```addExtraFooterFunctions()```

-This is required if any extra footer buttons are specified in the services file varabile ```extraFooterButtons```.
+This is required if any extra footer buttons are specified in the services file variable ```extraFooterButtons```.
 It must attach onclick listeners to all of the buttons specified in the variable.

 - #### ```getAdjoiningVerse()```